blackboxprogramming/blackroad-prism-console/RUNBOOK.md

 - Run `ops/health/check.sh`.
 - Inspect `docker compose ps`.

+## Preview Rollbacks
+1. Locate the preview deployment in GitHub Actions (`deploy-preview.yml`) and cancel the active run if it is still in progress.
+2. Use `fly scale count 0 -a prism-console-preview` to tear down the ephemeral app tied to the pull request.
+3. Confirm the manifest entry in `infra/environments/environments.yaml` points to the correct Fly.io app before re-running the workflow.
+4. Once the fix is merged, retrigger the preview workflow to rebuild from the updated commit.

+## Staging Rollbacks
+1. Target the Fly.io staging app defined in the manifest (`prism-console-staging`) and list releases with `fly releases -a prism-console-staging`.
+2. Execute `fly releases rollback -a prism-console-staging <version>` to restore the previous candidate.
+3. For background workers, run `aws ecs update-service --cluster prism-shared-staging --service prism-console-workers --force-new-deployment` to redeploy the last stable task definition.
+4. Update the deployment record in your incident doc and notify the #status channel.

+## Production Rollbacks
+1. Use AWS ECS to swap traffic back to the prior task set: `aws ecs update-service --cluster prism-shared-prod --service prism-console-web --deployment-configuration maximumPercent=200 minimumHealthyPercent=100 --force-new-deployment`.
+2. If the status site needs to be reverted, run `fly releases rollback -a prism-console-status <version>` as listed in the manifest.
+3. Follow the change-advisory policy by posting the rollback summary in `#status` and updating the status page referenced in the manifest.
+4. After stabilizing, capture a timeline for the post-incident review.

 ## Nginx Runtime Checks

 Use the following steps to create real log activity, reload Nginx safely, and